sf-sea-lions-2015/javascript-todos-1-0-core-features-challenge-1/README.md

-Get all the tasks on a TODO list                                                   | `tasks = list.tasks();` Remove a particular task from a TODO list                                          | `???` Complete a particular task on a TODO list                                          | `???` Parse the command-line arguments and take the appropriate action                   | `???` Parse the `todo.csv` file and wrap each entry in easier-to-manipulate Ruby objects | `???`
+Get all the tasks on a TODO list                                                   | `tasks = list.tasks();` Remove a particular task from a TODO list                                          | `???` Complete a particular task on a TODO list                                          | `???`

 There are other responsibilities.
 What are they?